DeadStar009/Vaani.ai/README.md

 ## Introduction

-Vaani.ai is an advanced AI-driven platform designed to enhance user interaction and automate tasks efficiently.
+Vaani.ai is an advanced AI-driven platform designed to enhance user interaction and automate speech translation.
 This project aims to provide seamless integration with various services and deliver top-notch user experiences through intelligent automation.

 ## Features

-- **User Interaction Automation**: Streamlines user interactions with intelligent responses.
+- **User Interaction Automation**: Streamlines user interactions with intelligent speech recognition and response system.
 - **Service Integration**: Easily integrates with multiple services for enhanced functionality.
 - **Scalable Architecture**: Built to handle high volumes of requests seamlessly.